danielscholl/git-mirror-automation/docs/Supported targets.md

 ## Entire Azure DevOps organization

+This copies the entire organization structure (project & repositories).
+It only copies the repository content, no work items/builds/etc. are mirrored.

 **Note:** When using an Azure DevOps organization as a target then you must also use an Azure DevOps organization as the source.

 ``` json